-- a) Present levels of academic achievement refer to how a student is performing within the general education curriculum (e.g., completes assignments on time; adds and subtracts two-digit numbers; able to complete general curriculum requirements in the general education English, History, and Social Studies classes with supplementary aids of books on tape and oral tests).
+- Describe how the student is performing within the general education curriculum (e.g., completes assignments on time; adds and subtracts two-digit numbers; able to complete general curriculum requirements in the general education English, History, and Social Studies classes using books on tape and oral tests).
 For preschoolers, performance levels may include pre-academic readiness skills and developmentally appropriate cognitive skills.
-Documentation should reflect the results of the most recent evaluation (scores), but should not be a repeat of the evaluation results documented in the eligibility report. - 1) Example: Based on the total reading quotient of 76 (below average range) on the Woodcock Johnson Revised, the (student) has difficulty sounding out unfamiliar words.
-She also struggles with remembering what she has read. - 2) Example: The student achieved a reading level of mid first grade on the Brigance Inventory of Basic Skills.
-The student can identify 18 of the letters and 10 sounds.
+Documentation should include the results of the most recent evaluation (scores), but should not be a repeat of the evaluation results documented in the eligibility report nor the scores found in the results box on this page. - 2) Address each eligibility area for which the student has an identified deficit.
+Document district assessments, classroom assessments, goal progress, etc. in these areas. - 3) Example: The student achieved a reading level of mid first grade on the Brigance Inventory of Basic Skills.
+The student can identify 18 letters and 10 sounds.
 He has a very limited sight word vocabulary.
 This impedes his progress in the general education setting and the general education curriculum.

-6. Student's Present Levels of Functional Performance
+5. Student's Present Levels of Functional/Developmental Performance

 - a) Functional performance is related to activities associated with daily living (e.g. social/emotional, behavioral deficits, independent functioning, vocational, motor skills).
 This information should be stated in clear, concrete terms understandable to all IEP team participants.
 Documentation should reflect the results of the most recent evaluation (scores), but should not be a repeat of the evaluation results documented in the eligibility report.
-For students 14 1⁄2 and older, describe student strengths and weaknesses within the context of his/her post-school goals. - 1) Example: According to the Manual Muscle test and therapist observation, the student has difficulties with motor planning.
+For students 14.5 and older, describe student strengths and weaknesses within the context of his/her post-school goals. - 1) Example: According to the Manual Muscle test and therapist observation, the student has difficulties with motor planning.
 The student exhibits difficulty using his left hand as an assist.
 This impedes his ability to write without a model, cut or draw in the general education setting. - 2) Example: The Quality of Movement checklist indicated below average functioning in the following areas: The student has difficulty following verbal instructions for motor commands, difficulty with spatial orientation and difficulty with bilateral coordination.
 This adversely affects his participation in the general education setting.